Horizon Forbidden West: Exploration

-Like its predecessor, Forbidden West is an open world video game.
+Like its predecessor, players can freely explore the game world of Forbidden West.
 The game offers two modes of exploration: Guided mode highlights key items and locations of interest, while Explorer mode has a more minimalistic user interface, requiring the player to reach locations with the help of a compass.
-Fast travel points can be accessed after discovering campfires in the wild, while visiting shelters enables the player to change the time of day.
+Players will discover campfires in the wild, allowing players to travel to other locations instantaneously. and visiting shelters enables the player to change the time of day.
 The player will meet different non-playable characters (NPCs) and complete side quests for them.
 While conversing with other NPCs, the player can sometimes choose from one of three dialogue options, with each representing Aloy's tone and attitude towards a scenario or a character, though they will not affect the game's narrative.
-The player can identify locations of interest by ascending to the top of a Tallneck (a giraffe-like machine) and overriding it.
-They can also venture into "cauldrons", which are often a series of platforming challenges culminating in a boss fight.
-There are a large assortment of side activities the player can complete in Forbidden West, including finding collectibles such as survey drones and ancient black boxes, clearing rebel camps and outposts, completing salvage contracts and timed hunting challenges, competing in fight pits against humans or machines, finding relics through solving environmental puzzles in ancient ruins, and participating in races riding overridden machines.
+The player can identify locations of interest by overriding a Tallneck (a giraffe-like machine).
+They can also venture into underground dungeons, which are a series of platforming challenges culminating in a challenging fight against a machine.
+There are a large assortment of side activities the player can complete in Forbidden West, including finding remnants of the old civilization, clearing rebel camps and outposts, completing salvage contracts and timed hunting challenges, competing in fight pits against humans or machines, and participating in races riding overridden machines.
 At major settlements, the player can also play an in-game board game named "Machine Strike".

-Aloy is an agile character, and her Focus allows her to highlight climbable surfaces.
-As the player progresses, they will unlock the pullcaster, which can pull down obstacles.
-It also serves as a grappling hook, allowing the player to access difficult-to-reach areas.
-She will also unlock a diving mask, which enables underwater exploration, and a Shieldwing, which allows her to glide through the air, further aiding transversal.
-Completing cauldrons in the game allows the player to unlock "machine overrides", enabling them to tame certain machines and use them as mounts to travel great distances or turn them against other machines.
-A new feature is that Aloy can specify overridden machines to take offensive or defensive actions.
-As the player explores the world, they will also collect various resources, such as medicinal berries to restore Aloy's health and other crafting components necessary for expanding Aloy's inventory and upgrading weapons and outfits at workbenches.
+Aloy's Focus allows her to highlight climbable surfaces.
+As the player progresses, they will unlock additional tools allowing her to pull down obstacles and grapple onto difficult-to-reach areas.
+She will also unlock a diving mask that enables underwater exploration, and a glider that allows her to glide through the air.
+Players can tame certain machines and use them as mounts to travel great distances or turn them against other machines, with the player being able to adjust the aggressiveness of their artificial intelligence.
+As the player explores the world, they will also collect resources, such as medicinal berries to restore Aloy's health and other crafting components necessary for upgrading Aloy's weapons and outfits at workbenches.
 Both weapons and outfits are divided into different levels of rarity, with the rarer weapons providing stronger perks.
 Ingredients can also be brought to a village chef, who will cook a meal for Aloy to briefly improve her combat efficiency.
-While Aloy can only carry a limited amount of items in her inventory, extra items collected in the wilds will be directly transferred to a cache found in major outposts or settlements in the game.
+While Aloy can only carry a limited amount of items, extra items collected in the wilds will be directly transferred to a cache found in major outposts or settlements.
 Accessing the cache allows Aloy to restock necessary items.